Overview and Mission of the Graduate Honor System

-Compliance with the Graduate Honor Code requires that all graduate students exercise honesty and ethical behavior in all their academic pursuits at Virginia Tech, whether these undertakings pertain to study, course work, research, extension, or teaching.
+The Graduate Honor Code requires that all graduate students exercise honesty and ethical behavior in all their academic pursuits at Virginia Tech, including but not limited to their study, course work, research, extension, or teaching.

 It is recognized that graduate students have very diverse cultural backgrounds.
-In light of this, the term ethical behavior is defined as conforming to accepted professional standards of conduct, such as codes of ethics used by professional societies in the United States to regulate the manner in which their professions are practiced.
-The knowledge and practice of ethical behavior shall be the full responsibility of the student.
-Graduate students may, however, consult with their major professors, department heads, International Graduate Student Services, or the Graduate School for further information on what is expected of them.
+In light of this, the term ethical behavior is defined as conforming to accepted professional standards of conduct, such as codes of ethics used by professional societies in the United States, to regulate the manner in which their professions are practiced.
+The knowledge and practice of ethical behavior is the full responsibility of the student.
+Graduate students should consult with their major professors, department heads, International Graduate Student Services, or the Graduate School for further information on what is expected of them.

-More specifically, all graduate students, while being affiliated with Virginia Tech, shall abide by the standards established by Virginia Tech, as these are described in the GHS Constitution.
-Graduate students, in accepting admission, indicate their willingness to subscribe to and be governed by the Graduate Honor Code and acknowledge the right of the University to establish policies and procedures and to take disciplinary action (including suspension or expulsion) when such action is warranted.
+All graduate students, while being affiliated with Virginia Tech, must abide by the standards established by Virginia Tech, as these are described in the GHS Constitution.
+Graduate students, by accepting admission, subscribe to and become governed by the Graduate Honor Code and acknowledge the right of the University to establish policies and procedures and to take disciplinary action (including suspension or expulsion) when such action is warranted.
 Ignorance shall be no excuse for actions which violate the integrity of the academic community.

-- To promote honesty and ethical behavior in all academic pursuits, including, but not limited to, study, research, teaching, and extension.
+- Promote honesty and ethical behavior in all academic pursuits, including, but not limited to, study, research, teaching, and extension.

-- To disseminate information concerning the Graduate Honor System to all new graduate students, faculty, and other interested parties.
+- Disseminate information concerning the Graduate Honor System to all new graduate students, faculty, and other interested parties.

-- To investigate all suspected violations of the Graduate Honor Code in an impartial, thorough, and unbiased manner.
+- Review all suspected violations of the Graduate Honor Code in an impartial, thorough, and unbiased manner.

-- To try all cases involving academic infractions of the Graduate Honor Code brought before the System.
+- Decide all cases involving academic infractions of the Graduate Honor Code brought before the System.

-- To assure that the rights of all involved parties are protected and assure due process in all proceedings.
+- Assure that the rights of all involved parties are protected and assure due process in all proceedings.